 Self Repair vs Remote Repair

-Repair is vital to ensuring survival, or at least extended one’s time to live to ensure they can make as many contributions as possible before getting destroyed.
-Most fit their ships toward repairing themselves, but in fleet settings it can be substantially more beneficial to be remote repaired by Logistic ships.
+Repair and cap stability are vital to ensuring survival, or at least extending one’s time to live long enough to make meaningful contributions to the outcome of the battle before being destroyed.
+Most players fit their ships toward repairing themselves, but in fleet settings it can be substantially more beneficial to be remote repaired by Logistic ships.
 Let’s compare the two:

 - Self Repair can only repair yourself, while Remote Repair can repair anyone in the fleet (other than yourself)